-ntroduction 3
+Introduction 3

-/ision and Mission of the College 4
+Vision and Mission of the College 4

 Student Life 7

-Campus Opportunities and Services1 1
+Campus Opportunities and Services .
+10

-Admission 4
+Admission .
+13

-Academic Calendar 1
+Academic Calendar .
+13

-Financial Information 5
+Financial Information .
+14

-Academic Policies 3
+Academic Policies .
+17

-Program Descriptions 5
+Program Descriptions .
+24

-VI.S. in Nursing 5
+M.S. in Nursing .
+24

+Doctor of Nursing Practice .
+28

-M.A. in Environmental Education
+M.A. in Environmental Education .
+32

-M.B.A. in Business Administration 3

-Graduate Semester in Sustainability Leadership4)
+Graduate Semester in Sustainability Leadership .
+35

+M.B.A. in Business Administration .
+37

-Directories 2
+Directories .
+44

-Goshen College offers four graduate programs:
+Goshen College offers six graduate programs:

-Master of Science in Nursing - Family Nurse Practitioner Master of Arts in Environmental Education Master of Business Administration Graduate Semester in Sustainability Leadership
+Master of Science in Nursing - Family Nurse Practitioner Post-MSN Family Nurse Practitioner Certificate Master of Arts in Environmental Education Graduate Semester in Sustainability Leadership Master of Business Administration Doctor of Nursing Practice

 The MSN program is based on the Goshen College campus.
 The environmental education and sustainability leadership programs are based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
-The M.B.A. program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Eastern Mennonite and Bluffton Universities.
+The M.B.A. program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Canadian Mennonite, Eastern Mennonite, and Bluffton Universities.
+The DNP is online with two required residencies and offered in partnership with Eastern Mennonite University.

-Each of the graduate programs is unique in perspective.
+All of the graduate programs are unique in perspective.
 Interested parties should refer to the programs' websites and/or individual graduate program handbook for official policies, programs, admission and degree requirements, course offerings and opportunities.

 The Master of Science degree program in Nursing offered by Goshen College is built on a tradition of excellence in nursing education at the undergraduate and graduate levels versed in the core values of the college.
-The program is designed for the registered nurse who is a graduate of a baccalaureate program in nursing, and is conveniently designed with courses meeting once per week during late afternoon and evening hours.
+The program is designed for the registered nurse who is a graduate of a baccalaureate program in nursing and is conveniently designed with courses meeting once per week.
 The website address is goshen.edu/graduate/nursing.
+The post-Master of Science in Nursing Family Nurse Practitioner (FNP) certificate is available for the individual that is already an Advanced Practice Registered Nurse but has a specialty other than the FNP specialty.
+Each applicant's transcript is evaluated by the program director.
+Up to 33 credits may be accepted for transfer.